 Best Online Brokers for Index Funds

 Index funds offer instant diversification for your stock portfolio and can be suitable for traders new to investing.
-Before you begin to invest your money in index funds, you need an online broker to help you buy and trade shares.
+Before investing your money in index funds, you need an online broker to help you buy and trade shares.

 Most online brokers let you trade index funds and ETFs commission-free.
 These online brokers also feature advanced trading tools and educational resources to improve your trading tactics.